-Landfills are neither open dumps nor just some hole in the ground.
-A basic landfill only involves the covering of solid waste with soil.
-This is important to reduce the amount of landfill gases – methane and carbon dioxide – mixing up with the air, which can be harmful to the earth and living beings.
+Landfills are neither open dumps nor just some big hole in the ground.
+A basic landfill involves the covering of solid waste with soil.

-Increasing urbanization and population rate are among the top reasons why the world needs more landfills.
-The more the population, the more the demand and the more the waste is being generated and dumped.
-Plastics and all sorts of toxins are a part of urbanization that need to be taken care of in landfills.
+Increasing urbanization and population rates are among the top reasons landfills keep increasing.
+The more the population, the more the demand for goods and the more the waste is generated and dumped.

-Arises mainly from farm remains animal manure and worn-out agricultural produce.
-All these are dumped owing to the highly toxic nature and may contaminate land and water.
+Arises mainly from farm remains, animal manure, and worn-out agricultural produce.
+All these are dumped owing to their highly toxic nature and may contaminate land and water.

 This is the major contributor to landfills.
-It includes trash from markets, hotels, houses, public spaces, schools, and malls.
-Damaged wooden materials, plastics, electronic waste, and medical waste also fall under ‘solid waste’.
-Since most of them are non-degradable and hazardous, their place is inside the landfills,
+Solid waste includes trash from markets, hotels, houses, public spaces, schools, and malls.
+Damaged wooden materials, plastics, electronic waste, and medical waste are also considered solid waste.
+Most of these materials are non-degradable and hazardous, leaving landfills as their only way of disposal.

-They include waste from power plants, manufacturing units, oil refineries, and more.
-Most of them are biodegradable and add up to fill the landfills.
+They include waste from power plants, manufacturing units, oil refineries, etc. Most of them are biodegradable and add up to fill the landfills.

 What Happens to the Waste in a Landfill?